Cambridge EnerTechによる

 Caroline Brannock, PhD, Senior Sales Manager, Battery Technology, BASF Corp.

-weather conditions without additional efforts for cooling or heating.
-Through this presentation, I will explain how NAS batteries are a good fit for operators looking to prepare their grids for the challenges in the
+Sodium-sulfur (NAS) batteries have a 20-year history of providing reliable power.
+Due to their containerized nature, NAS can be easily scaled to any size for utility-scale requirements, and they can operate in extreme weather conditions without additional efforts for cooling or heating.
+Through this presentation, I will explain how NAS batteries are a good fit for operators looking to prepare their grids for the challenges in the years to come.

 Exploring Traditional and Emerging Electrochemistries for Utility-Scale Energy Storage Systems